agelmore/agelmore.github.io/_posts/2014-11-24-DNassemblies.md

 ###Ray

 So now we can run Ray again with the same parameters as before.
 This time it will be able to assemble all the reads because the dataset is much smaller.
+Also, now I'm running ray without the MPI.

 {% highlight bash %}

-mpdboot
-mpiexec -n 1 ./mnt/EXT/Schloss-data/amanda/ray/Ray-2.3.1/ray-build/Ray -k 32 -i $CONCOCT_SPECIES/run1/fasta/All.code.normalized.fasta -o $CONCOCT_SPECIES/run1/ray
+./Ray -k 32 -i $CONCOCT_SPECIES/run1/fasta/All.code.normalized.fasta -o $CONCOCT_SPECIES/run1/ray8

 {% endhighlight %}